-No. 15 go on a wintery adventure
+No. 15 Go on a wintry adventure

-Or perhaps you can make a home for a wild animal – they need a safe, cosy and warm spot in winter more than ever.
+Or perhaps you could make a home for a wild animal – they need a safe, cosy and warm spot in winter more than ever.
 You may also spot different birds in winter, when many species have already migrated south for warmer climes.
 See if you can spot a robin with its bright red breast.
 What do you think it's up to?
 Listen out for its song.

-Chances are, the birds will appreciate some food at this time of year.
+Chances are the birds will appreciate some food at this time of year.
 It's an easy thing to take along seeds, mealworms or peanuts for them to eat.

 Is it cold enough to see your breath?
 Count how long your icy blasts last when you breathe out.
 How far can you make them go?
-Imagine if you could freeze things with your ice breath!
+Imagine if you could freeze things with your ice breath.

-When its cold and frosty, why not go for a winter walk?
+When it’s cold and frosty, why not go for a winter walk?
 Listen for the crunch of your footsteps on frosty ground.
 Find a frozen puddle and see what's under the ice.
 Touch it with your bare hands and listen to the cracking sounds as you crunch your way through it in your wellies.

 Look for places where water might drip and form icicles.
 Try looking under the eaves of your house, on outside taps, or at the edge of a trickling stream.
 See who can find the longest icicle.